 Queen Mary is home to an active and involved Jewish community, with events ranging from Lunch and Learns to Purim parties.
 As for the Israel side of the Society, we showcase our support for the homeland through a mix of cultural and political events – Krav Maga, speakers, falafel, Pints for Peace, and more.
 There’s something for everyone!

 There are no kosher shops in the Mile End area, but there is kosher food for sale at Jewish Care in Stepney Green, a short walk from both QMUL campuses.
-There are also kosher groceries sold in Sainsbury’s and the Co-Op.
+There are also kosher groceries and sandwiches sold in Sainsbury’s right across the road from the university.

-We always provide kosher food free of charge at our Lunch and Learns, and kosher snacks and drinks are available at all of our events.
+We always provide kosher food at our Lunch and Learns, and kosher snacks and drinks are available at all our events.

 Local Synagogue Information

 - Congregation of Jacob Synagogue (20-minute walk; 12-minute bus ride).

 - Bevis Marks (40-minute walk from Mile End; 20-minute bus ride; 15 minutes via the Central line).

 The UJS Sabbatical Officer for this campus is Jodie